daecepi/JobsityChallengesThirdSchool/ChallengesWeek8/Challenge1/README.md

 [X] modularizing schema for sign up of Formik
-[ ] managing notification with advance extension like react-alert [X] modularizing notifications in the entire application
+[ ] managing notification with advance extension like react-alert [X] modularizing notifications in the entire application [ ] create message handlers for the entire application [ ] improve images styles